Emission Control Technology

-Most thermal oxidizers are pre-engineered, that is the equipment is designed on the principle that in order for the equipment to be competitive in the marketplace, then a series of products of fundamentally standard designs are tailored to the application by changing some of the parameters as dictated by the requirements.
-Since thermal oxidation equipment has a burner, the designs require controls for safety and operation.
-Controls are termed user friendly with control logic being relay or computer based.
+Most oxidizers, thermal or catalytic, are pre-engineered.
+That is the equipment is designed in order to be competitive in the marketplace, then a series of fundamentally standard designs are tailored to the application by changing some of the parameters as dictated by the requirements.
+Since oxidation equipment has a burner, the designs require programmable logic controls (PLCs) to ensure safety, effective operation, and user friendly control via computer or main control panel.

 In determining the most appropriate technology to control a process stream, it is necessary to characterize the air stream.
 The first step in the characterization is to establish what organics and other contaminants need to be destroyed or controlled.

-Standard forms called Application Data Sheets, see Table 8.4.3, are available whereby a series of questions are asked to determine what are the possible technologies that can control the VOCs being generated.
-The sizing of the equipment required is dependent on the air flow and the organic loading.
+Standard forms called Application Data Sheets, are available whereby a series of questions are asked to determine which technologies can control the emissions being generated.
+The sizing of the equipment required is also, in part, dependent on the organic loading or concentration.

-In general for a given flow and concentration, preferred oxidation technologies exist.
+Based on removal requirements, efficiency goals and process parameters, a preferred oxidation technology can be identified.
 In general, low flow, low concentration streams are best handled by a catalytic recuperative oxidizer.
 When the concentration of the stream is between 15%-20% LEL then both a catalytic recuperative or thermal recuperative is the best technology.
 For process streams between 20%-25% LEL then thermal recuperative is the preferred solution.

 The volume of the process stream that is to be treated must be determined.
 Since most companies have not needed to buy pollution control equipment in the past, their approach to eliminating pollution has been the more exhaust, the better.
 This is particularly true in the low margin industries.
 The more sophisticated industries, say the chemical industry, have normally been concerned about the air exhausted from their plant and have paid attention to the exhaust volume by process control.
 The industries that have not paid attention to exhaust volume are not sufficiently aware that when buying pollution control equipment the cost of that equipment is going to depend on two elements: